yaelmhoffman/yaronwittenstein/content/post/top-8-productivity-tips-for-any-developer.md

 Here are a fraction of some common scenarios:

 * Searching Stack Overflow via Google.
-* Killing an Operating-System process that hangs frozen or just consumes too much memory due to a memory leak.
+* Killing an Operating-System process that hangs or just consumes too much memory due to a memory leak.
 * Clearing the browser cache and refreshing our local http://0.0.0.0:8000 development page.

-Part of these examples are non-directly programming tasks but are still indispensable for any professional programmer.
+Part of these examples are non-direct programming tasks but are still indispensable for any professional programmer.
 For example: Looking for the time-zone/weather in other parts of the world.

 Many of these repetitive tasks involve a sequence of steps:

 * When looking for help at _Stack Overflow_, we need to go to the browser first and make a search via some search-engine.
 Then, we'll select one of the top results which will probably direct us to a  _Stack Overflow_ page, even if we didn't add the term `stackoverflow` explicitly to the search itself.

 * In order to shut down a frozen Operating-System process, we first need to look for its process id (PID) and then execute a kill command.
 (or go to a process explorer GUI, find it there and ask for killing it).